International

 Crédit Agricole group

-Crédit Agricole Group's International Nordic Countries Desk provides support for the Group's corporate clients in Denmark, relying on leading local partner banks with a wide network of branches as part of a multi-country Nordic approach.
+The Crédit Agricole group's International Desk Nordic Countries provides support to the Group's corporate clients in Denmark, relying on a leading local partner bank with a large network of agencies as part of a multi-Nordic country approach.

-For NBFCs, the International Desk offers the support of local law, accounting firms and its leading partners for company internationalisation.
+For non-banking, the International Desk offers the support of local law firms, notaries and accountants and its leading partners in business internationalization.

 +